unfoldtoolbox/UnfoldMakie.jl/docs/src/index.md

 ## Benefits of UnfoldMakie.jl

-- **10 plot functions for displaying ERPs.** Each plot emphasizes certain dimensions while collapsing others.
+- **10 plot functions for displaying ERPs.** \\
+Each plot emphasizes certain dimensions while collapsing others.
-- **Highly adaptable.** The module is based on the [Unfold](https://github.com/unfoldtoolbox/unfold.jl/) and [Makie](https://makie.juliaplots.org/stable/) modules, so you can use configurations from these modules to add new features to your figures.
+- **Highly adaptable.** \\
+The module is based on the [Unfold](https://github.com/unfoldtoolbox/unfold.jl/) and [Makie](https://makie.juliaplots.org/stable/) modules, so you can use configurations from these modules to add new features to your figures.
+- **Many usage examples** \\
+Here in documentation you can find user-frindly example of how to use plots.